-International Collaboration for Training in Plant Phenotyping
+Italy: International Collaboration for Training in Plant Phenotyping

-ALSIA, the Basilicata Agency of Development and Innovation in Agriculture, Italy, entered into an agreement with Acinterlab, a US-based company specialized in technology and instruments distribution, for a training course on plant phenotyping by imaging held at Universidad Nacional Agraria La Molina (UNALMA) in Peru.
+ALSIA, the Basilicata Agency of Development and Innovation in Agriculture, Italy, entered into an agreement with Acinterlab, a US-based company specialized in technology and instruments distribution, for a training course on imaging for plant phenotyping held at Universidad Nacional Agraria La Molina (UNALMA) in Peru.
 The training course is a first step towards a deeper collaboration between ALSIA and UNALMA on research projects that imply plant phenotype imaging.

 ALSIA owns a HTPP platform, which is the principal node of the Italian Joint Research Unit PhenItaly and part of EMPHASIS-PREP.
 ALSIA is a partner of EPPN2020, a European H2020 funded project facilitating transnational access to plant phenotyping research infrastructures.